wdlord/RainyDayBot_V2/README.md

   d) PHONE - the phone number you want the bot to text
 4. in main.py, rain_day_bot() definition add your coordinate location to the Tomorrow() constructor as shown in the comment in the file.
 5. In main.py, set the time you want to receive the text in GMT time-zone.
+6. Figure out how to change the send_sms for your phone provider if necessary (current is T-Mobile)
-6. Set the Replit project to be "always on".
+7. Set the Replit project to be "always on".